4AM365/obd-smart-boost-controller/README.md

-Vortec engines love boost.
-The 4L60E does not.

-This controller gives you boost only when the drivetrain can handle it.
-It's smooth to drive and won't blow your trans up.
-It requires no wiring or special setup.
+The easiest, best, cheapest boost controller ever.
+No wiring, no tuning, no blown 4L60s.

+Uses CAN data and math to apply boost only when the 4L60E can take it.
+Self-learns and improves over time.

+HOW TO USE
+Install the dongle on OBD2 port under dash.
+Pass the boost controller wire through the firewall and mount it in the engine bay.
+Use it as a four-port.